danielbodnar/awesome-stars/README.md

 ## good-first-issue

-- [johnwangwyx/cmdCompass](https://github.com/johnwangwyx/cmdCompass) - cmdCompass is a cross-platform, Linux command manager designed for DevOps and System Admins.
-With features like custom collections, tagging, variable substitution, and integrated man page with option
+- [johnwangwyx/cmdCompass](https://github.com/johnwangwyx/cmdCompass) - cmdCompass is a cross-platform, Linux terminal command manager.
+With features like custom collections, tagging, variable substitution, and integrated man page with option highlighting, cmdCompass empo
 - [revertinc/revert](https://github.com/revertinc/revert) - Revert makes it incredibly easy to build integrations with any third party API
 - [mockoon/mockoon](https://github.com/mockoon/mockoon) - Mockoon is the easiest and quickest way to run mock APIs locally.
 No remote deployment, no account required, open source.
 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.